-The following information contained in this document pertains to students who wish establish a new social fraternity/sorority here at Ursinus College.
+The following information contained in this document pertains to students who wish to establish a new social fraternity/sorority here at Ursinus College.
 Ursinus College recognizes that fraternities and sororities can provide significant positive experiences for the development of student leaders through academic rigor, civil engagement, and social interaction.
-The procedures in this document will serve a guide to assist in the process of positive fraternal opportunity for any student hoping to take up the challenge of starting a new organization.
-In addition, it is important that any expansion of the greek system (new or reinstated) occurs in a manner that is consistent and conducive to the policies, practices, and mission of Ursinus College.
-Prior to an organization becoming a fully instated chapter at Ursinus College, the proposed greek letter organization must first become a colony.
-A colony is an approved student organization working toward recognition as a chartered chapter of a greek-letter organization.
-By following these guidelines, any group wishing to colonize on this campus will be provided with the opportunity for successful colonization through a process that is both meaningful and rewarding allowing for a betterment of the existing greek community.
+The procedure in this document serves as a guide to assist in the process of positive fraternal opportunity for any student hoping to take up the challenge of starting a new organization.
+In addition, it is important that any expansion of the Greek system (new or reinstated) occurs in a manner that is consistent and conducive to the policies, practices, and mission of Ursinus College.
+Prior to an organization becoming a fully instated chapter at Ursinus College, the proposed Greek letter organization must first become a colony.
+A colony is an approved student organization working toward recognition as a chartered chapter of a Greek-letter organization.
+By following these guidelines, any group wishing to colonize on this campus will be provided with the opportunity for successful colonization through a process that is both meaningful and rewarding allowing for a betterment of the existing Greek community.

 Criteria for Expansion:

-- An interested group of at least ten students as determined by the Student Engagement Office submit a letter requesting to establish a new or previously recognized national/local chapter on our campus to the Student Engagement Office.
+- An interested group of at least ten students, as determined by the Student Engagement Office, submits a letter requesting to establish a new or previously recognized national/local chapter on our campus to the Student Engagement Office.

 - Through reviewing a formal petition for recognition by an organization coming off of a disciplinary sanction having resulted in the loss of the organization’s charter and College recognition.

-- Formal expansion is requested by the Inter-Greek Council, and/or the Ursinus Student Gov’t Association and an invitation to national Greek organizations will be extended by the College for participation in the expansion process.
+- Formal expansion is requested by the Inter-Greek Council, and/or the Student Government Association (SGA) and an invitation to national Greek organizations will be extended by the College for participation in the expansion process.